 This conversation, the most recent in a longstanding dialogue, led to my most recent post, The Edifice of Thought. https://soundcloud.com/antonio-dias-388507820/to-be-human-conversation-with-jeppe-graugaard

+Thought shapes thinking.
+We cannot think differently unless we become aware of how thought shapes our thinking.
 There is a shape implicit in thought, forming a trajectory for our thinking, that is there as we gather a thought.
 Right there in the act of thinking itself.
 Technological thinking, institutionalized, taught thinking, what we call rational…… Continue reading The Edifice of Thought*

 Jeppe has posted the third and final conversations from my time in Denmark last Fall. https://soundcloud.com/dramok/dialogue-on-wholeness

 Jeppe has posted the second of our conversations from my time in Denmark at the end of October. https://soundcloud.com/dramok/dialogue-on-craft

 I’m just back from two weeks working with Jeppe Graugaard in Denmark.
 This recording is the first of a three-part series of conversations resulting from our time together. https://soundcloud.com/dramok/dialogue-on-practice More on this and other aspects of what went on while I was there to follow….